fIa5h/InterviewPreparation/README.md

 ## 2) LINKED LISTS

 ### 2.1 - Remove Dups
 Write code to remove duplicates from an unsorted linked list.
-Follow up - How would you solve this problem if a temporary buffer is not allowed?
+FOLLOW UP - How would you solve this problem if a temporary buffer is not allowed?

 ### 2.2 - Return Kth to the last
 Implement an algorithm to find the Kth to the last element of a singly linked list.

 ### 2.3 - Delete middle node
 Implement and algorithm to delete a node in the middle (i.e., any node but the first and last node, not necessarily the exact middle) of a singly linked list, given only access to the node.

 EXAMPLE:
 Input: the node c from the linked list a->b->c->d->e->f
 Result: nothing is returned but the new linked list looks like a->b->d->e->f

 ### 2.4 - Partition
 Write code to partition a linked list around a value X, such that all nodes less than X come before all nodes greater than or equal to X. If X is contained within the list, the values of X only need to be after the elements less than X (see below).
 The partition element X can appear anywhere in the “right partition”; it doesn’t need to appear between the left and right partitions.

 EXAMPLE:
 Input: 3 -> 5 -> 8 -> 5 -> 10 -> 2 -> 1 [partition = 5]
 Output: 3 -> 1 -> 2 -> 10 -> 5 -> 5 -> -> 8

 ### 2.5 - Sum lists
 You have two numbers represented by a linked list, where each node contains a single digit.
 The digits are stored in reverse order, such that the 1’s digit is at the head of the list.
 Write a function that adds the two numbers and returns the sum as a linked list.

 EXAMPLE:
 Input: (7 -> 1 -> 6) + (5 -> 9 -> 2).
 That is, 617 +295.
 Output: 2 -> 1 -> 9.
 That is, 912.

 FOLLOW UP
 Suppose the digits are stored in a forward order.
 Repeat the above problem.
 Input: (6 -> 1 -> 7) + (2 -> 9 -> 5).
 That is, 617 +295.
 Output: 9 -> 1 -> 2.
 That is, 912.

 ### 2.6 - Palindrome
 Implement a function to check if a linked list is a palindrome.